mynkpl1998/upgraded-octo-lamp/README.md

 V2I is an open-source simulator for autonomous driving research developed at Cyber-Physical Systems Lab IIIT-Delhi.
 It has been developed to address the need of a simualtor which can simulate Vehicle-To-Infrastructure communication.
 The simulator is designed primarily to learn driving and querying policies using Reinforcement Learning.

+## Features

+The simulator is under heavy development, new features are being added everyday.
+For now, the checked box represents the implemented features and rest will be implemented soon.

+- [x] Occupancy Grids
+- [x] Velocity Grids
+- [x] Multi Lane
+- [] Muti Agent

 ## Installation